Math Lessons, Calculators and Homework Help

 Square matrix:

-If a matrix A has n rows and n columns then we say it's a square matrix.
+If a matrix A has n rows and n columns then it can be said that it's a square matrix.

 Example 1: